zestia/ember-select-box/README.md

 ### Options

-You only need to wrap the options up in with `sb.options` if you require extra markup for styling, or you want the options to be navigatable.
+You only need to wrap the options up in with `sb.options` if you require extra markup for styling.

 ```handlebars
 {{#sb.options}}